kaisadilla/judith/.info/spec.md

 end
 ```

-Member methods can be hidden with the `hid` keyword, just like member fields.
+Member methods can be hidden from the outside with the `hid` keyword.

 ```judith
 typedef class Person